mtlynch/mtlynch.io/content/notes/zig-call-real-world-c/index.md

 Great!
 That worked.
 And the results are identical to [my C implementation above](#whats-the-simplest-c-function-in-ustreamer).

-The code at this point is at zig-10-simple-exe.
+The complete example at this stage [is on Github](https://github.com/tiny-pilot/ustreamer/tree/zig-10-simple-exe).

 ## Creating a Zig wrapper for the native C implementation